Ton-O/meta-kodi/README.md

 # Discovery
 This driver uses autodiscovery of your kodi-devices, so make sure your KODI is started before adding the device.
 In the NEEO-Settings, go to devices, then do an add device.
 Then type KODI as search argument.
-NEEO will find "Ton&JAC .meta KODI".
+NEEO will find "Tono .meta2 KODIPLAYER".
-Select this driver, then click "Next". meta will search for KODI-instances and display the result.
+Select this driver, then click "Next".
+Meta-Plus will search for KODI-instances and display the result.
 Select an instance and assign it to the correct room.
-The following shortcuts are handy, but you casn select the ones you like:
+The following shortcuts are handy, but you can select the ones you like:
 Widgets:
 -Menu&Back
 Buttons: